BradleyCulley/bradleyculley.github.io/_posts/2024-broken-1-5-the-demon-haunted-world.md

 That's perhaps emblematic of Sagan more generally.

-He spanned what is generally a chasmic divide between high intelligentsia (UChicago, Harvard, Cornell, writing a Pulizter Prize-winning book) and mainstream popular culture (the film Contact, the TV show Cosmos, etc.).
+He spanned what is generally a chasmic divide between high intelligentsia (UChicago, Harvard, Cornell, writing a Pulitzer Prize-winning book) and mainstream popular culture (the film Contact, the TV show Cosmos, etc.).

 Similarly, he spanned being an ivy-league professor - who usually operate solely in the realm of ideas - and physically getting out there and being arrested - twice - for his beliefs.